Assistive Devices Program (ADP) Assessments

 What to Expect

-We follow up by phone or email to answer questions and ensure everything has been received.
+Follow-Up – We check in to answer questions and ensure everything is received.

 Common Questions